sajithnehru/aws-essential-services-building-your-cloud-foundation/Setup AWS Client VPN in 5 Minutes.md

 If you need assistance setting up an EC2 instance, please refer to Step 0, else start with Step 1.

 **Step 0:**
-Setting Up a New VPC and EC2 Instance with Apache Web Server Create a New VPC:
+Setting Up a New VPC and EC2 Instance
+Create a New VPC:
 - Go to the VPC service.
 - Click Create VPC.